Honpg/Honpg/README.md

 about the opportunity to gain practical experience in a dynamic environment.
 I am ready to bring a proactive approach, strong analytical skills, and a collaborative mindset to your team.

-- 🔭 I’m currently learning  Data Enginear
+- 🔭 I’m currently learning  AI Enginear
 - 😄 Nickname : Dex Kates

  👉**The following are some of my projects**👈